Upper West Regional Health Directorate

 The Upper West Regional Health Directorate has commenced a 14-day capacity-building training for District and Sub-district staff on the Middle-Level Managers (MLM) course for the Expanded Programme on Immunization (EPI).

 The training, being held across all eleven Districts in the Upper West Region, brings together key health staff actively involved in EPI activities.
-Participants include Disease Control Officers, Community Health Nurses, Midwives, Health Promotion Officers, Health Information Officers and other critical frontline health workers from both the peripheral and District levels.
+Participants include Disase Control Officers, Community Health Nurses, Midwives, Health Promotion Officers, Health Information Officers and other critical frontline health workers from both the peripheral and District levels.

 The sessions are designed to be interactive and practical, focusing on strengthening participants’ knowledge and skills in planning, implementing, monitoring and evaluating immunization services.
 This initiative aims to enhance the overall performance of EPI in the region and ensure the delivery of quality immunization services to every eligible child.

-The training started from 22nd October and is expected to end on the 10th of November, 2025.
+The training which started on the 22nd of October,2025 is expected to end on 10th November, 2025.

 PR Unit: